code-warrior/git-workshop/git-workshop.md

 ### Untracked

 An untracked file is one that is neither being tracked nor ignored.
-Git will not record any changes to the file, including deleting it.
+Git will not record any changes made to the file, including deleting it.
 A file is untracked when it’s included anew in an existing repository.
 To add an untracked file to the repository, it must be explicitly added using `git add`.

 **Note:** Adding an empty folder to a repository won’t appear as untracked until it contains a file.